blairmacintyre/blairmacintyre.github.com/_posts/2018-05-02-the-challenge-of-active-learning-is-learning-to-create-active-learning-activities.md

 Every article on active learning has a quote like this in them{% marginnote "active" "I'm beginning to wonder if there's an exercise in courses on learning active learning methods that has the class come up with these statements." %}, and I'm starting to dread seeing them.
 "Yes, I get it!"
 I want to yell.
 But "how?"

 When I experience other teachers' examples of active learning, they usually seem straightfoward.
-They've been talking about topic A, so here's a little exercise to put the material related to A into practice, or a small multiple choice question to see what the students think about some part of the topic (followed by some "discussion with a person near you").
+They've been talking about topic A, so here's a little exercise to put the material related to A into practice, or a small multiple choice question to see what the students think about some part of the topic, perhaps followed by some discussion with a person nearby.
+It's easy to see why this works.

 {% newthought "The problem I have" %} is actually coming up with those activities and questions.
 When the rubber hits the road and I'm confronted by "last years notes" for a few lectures on a topic, I find myself going through them thinking "No, I can't ask that, it's too obvious" or "How do a come up with an exercise related to this that the students could do in a short time?".
 I wonder if it's the advanced technical nature of the topic (the last class I taught was an upper year 3D graphics class), but I know that's a cop-out ... lots of people teach advanced technical topics using these techniques.